What does charter price include?

 When the advance payment is paid, the reservation is completed.
 If you change your mind, but with no objective reason (such as a death in the family) and decide to cancel the booking, advance payment is kept.
 If the reason is objective, then the advance payment is kept as a credit for future bookings.

 The balance of the payment, or the second payment of 50%, is due four weeks before the charter begins.
-If you cancel the reservation witin four weeks of the beggining of the charter with no objective reasons, Adriatic Sailing will keep the entire payment (advance and balance payment).
+If you cancel the reservation within eight weeks of the beggining of the charter with no objective reasons, Adriatic Sailing will keep the entire payment (advance and balance payment).

 Can I change booked yacht or period?